DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

     - pip: "PyYAML"
     - Alpine and maybe postmarketOS: "py3-yaml"
     - Fedora: "python3-pyyaml"

+- pyxdg
+  - Allows us to easily get your icons for apps from an icon theme specified in the config file.
+Might use it for more eventually, though.
+  - If you don't have it, you can install it using one of these packages in your package manager (without quotes):
+    - postmarketOS: "py3-xdg"
+    - Arch Linux ARM and probably also Manjaro ARM: "python-pyxdg"

+- qt6-svg
+  - You'll need to install this if using Xfce or another non-Qt environment.
+Without it, SVG images won't show up anywhere.

 - libopengl0
   - Required if you want to run stuff on something like Linux Mint Cinnamon, but otherwise not required on Manjaro ARM with Plasma Mobile.